monoman/dayflow/README.md

-# Dayflow: An Firebase Studio experiment
+# Dayflow: A Firebase Studio experiment

 From the NextJS starter in Firebase Studio.
 A Task Management app with some time-tracking